amazon-connect/amazon-connect-salesforce-cti/lightning/readme.md

 Important: when upgrading the CTI Adapter, please make sure that the Salesforce Lambdas are also updated to the newest version.
 Also review the [CTI Adapter Installation Troubleshooting and Common Issues](02%20Installation/04%20CTI%20Adapter%20Installation%20Troubleshooting.md#cti-adapter-installation-troubleshooting-and-common-issues) section for known issues and troubleshooting.

+## 5.10 February 2020

+- **Feature**: CCP Audio Device Config Options

+You can now toggle Phone Type Settings and the new Audio Device Settings for Agents to see on their CCP.
+Audio Device Settings allows the Agents to choose custom/separate audio devices for their speaker, ringer, and microphone.

+- **Feature**: Custom Ringtone for chat

+You can now configure custom ringtone for chat (separate from softphone) from CTI adapter configuration page.

+- **Enhancement**: The Salesforce built-in Cross Site Request Forgery (CSRF) protection are turned on for all Visualforce pages in the CTI adapter packages, which improves organizational security to protect against cross site request forgeries.

+- **Bugfix**: Decision blocks no longer requires both sockets to be connected.

+- **Bugfix**: We've fixed a bug where Click to Dial evidently stopped working after first use until the agent refreshed the page.

+- **Bugfix**: We've fixed an error that prevented Contact Lens app resources from being hosted on a different domain than the Salesforce instance.

+- **Bugfix**: We've fixed an error that prevented Contact Lens app from displaying occasionally when Transcribe was enabled.

+- **Bugfix**: Changed the logic for the `IsContactTransfer` CTI Flow Block which caused it to always return true.

+- **Bugfix**: We’ve added back the softphone popout functionality for users of Salesforce Classic.

+- **Bugfix**: We've fixed various issues with Medialess popout not closing after the tabs are closed.

+- **Bugfix**: We've fixed an issue where the login window did not close automatically after logging into the Connect.

 ## 5.9 December 2020

 - **Feature**: Contact Lens Integration